Booth Alumni Nonprofit Consultants (BANC)

 Nonprofits: BANC offers Chicago-based nonprofits the opportunity to tap into Booth alumni skills by providing pro bono consulting in a number of areas: growth strategies, process development and operations evaluations, performance reporting and dashboards, strategic planning, marketing planning, community engagement, and program evaluations.
 BANC does not provide fundraising strategies or advertising materials and does not implement recommended strategies.

-Alumni: BANC offers Chicago-Area Booth Alumni pro bono opportunities to help nonprofits deepen their knowledge of the nonprofit sector and to connect with fellow Booth graduates.
+Alumni: BANC offers Chicago-Area Booth Alumni pro bono opportunities to help nonprofits with the problems they face.
+Alums also deepen their knowledge of the nonprofit sector and have an opportunity to connect with fellow Booth graduates.

 Consulting projects typically have four to six consultants and are completed over six months.